hart-ncg/intro2python/README.md

 `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

 And press ENTER.
-If ask yes/no, type `y` and press ENTER.
+If asked yes/no, type `y` and press ENTER.
 Once that is complete do the same with this command:

 `brew install wget`